READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 **not a system**. we are one person who sometimes likes to use we/us when referring to ourself.

-###### If we're directly talking to you, we probably won't speak like this.
-Dealing with the confusion is just too frustrating.
+###### We are very unlikely to speak like this if we're talking to you directly, especially if we don't know you.
+Mostly to avoid confusion, partially because it's only something we do sometimes.

 usually non-verbal / semi-verbal, especially if we don't know you. sorry!

-DO NOT try roleplaying with us, please! if you do we'll probably ignore you.
+please don't try roleplaying with us! it makes us anxious and uncomfortable. thank you!

 ##